Call us: 04842886900 | E-mail: care@extravelmoney.com

 Hope this post has helped you determine what you need to carry as an instrument for storing and using money when travelling abroad.
 We would love to get your thoughts on using these two cards or even any queries about them in the comments section below.

 Disclaimer; The information contained in this blog has been sourced from Niyo’s and Forex Card provider’s websites.
 Also, we have taken into consideration the first-hand accounts of users of these respective cards.
 Please note that Forex Cards are issued by different banks and money changers.
 Likewise, the features and charges of each card are different.
-We have mentioned here the general features and cost you can expect to pay for using a forex card.
+We have mentioned here the general features and costs when using a Forex card.

 Also Read: